banal21/calcul_haute_performance/INSTALL_CONFIG_LXD.md

 Comme précisé plus haut, ZFS est plus efficace et plus rapide que DIR et Ubuntu 16.04 LTS le supporte.

-A titre de comparaison *"Arne svendsen"* à poster un commentaire sur l'article ["LXD, ZFS and bridged networking on Ubuntu 16.04 LTS"](https://bayton.org/2016/05/lxd-zfs-and-bridged-networking-on-ubuntu-16-04-lts/) :
+A titre de comparaison *"Arne svendsen"* a posté un commentaire sur l'article ["LXD, ZFS and bridged networking on Ubuntu 16.04 LTS"](https://bayton.org/2016/05/lxd-zfs-and-bridged-networking-on-ubuntu-16-04-lts/) :

 >I also did some tests in VB with same virtualized hardware and can confirm that the difference is huge compared to zfs and dir.
 >